 Once you've gotten all your materials together, it's time to start making the recipe.

 When making pinchos, it's crucial to start the preparations the night before.
 For the best testing kabobs out there, you'll want to marinade your meat overnight.
 While it's possible to get good results after only a half an hour of marinading, it's worth it to spend the extra time waiting.

-To begin prepping the meat itself, take your pork butt and trim off any excess fat or silverskin that might be on the meat.
-When that's complete, cut the pork into 1 inch cubes and place them inside a 1 gallon plastic bag while you make your marinade.
+To begin prepping the meat itself, take your pork butt (or pork shoulder) and trim off any excess fat or silverskin that might be on the meat.
+When that's complete, cut the pork into 1 inch cubes and place the pork cubes inside a 1 gallon plastic bag while you make your marinade.

 Step 2: Make the Marinade

 While a food processor will work fine with this recipe, the technique for making authentic pinchos is to use a mortar and pestle.
-Regardless of which tool you use, start by adding six cloves of garlic to the bowl, peeled and with the ends cut off.
+Regardless of which tool you use, start by adding six cloves garlic to the bowl, peeled and with the ends cut off.
 After that, add in two teaspoons of kosher salt.
-Alternatively, if you like your barbecue spicy, you can substitute both the salt and pepper for some adobo seasoning, which is a Spanish spice blend used in many types of traditional cuisine.
+If it's to your taste, add a pinch of sweet paprika.
+Alternatively, if you like your barbecue spicy, you can substitute both the salt and pepper for some adobo seasoning, which is a Spanish spice blend used in many types of traditional Spanish cuisine.